 The manufacturing team at MacroFab will run through your build with all of the final processes in front of them and work to get out any potential questions or concerns that could come up as a roadblock during mass production.

-End result of the build should be 25 to 50 successfully built-up units and a full greenlight to purchase all mass production materials.
+The end result of the build should be 25 to 50 successfully built-up units and a full green light to purchase all mass-production materials.
 This will ignite manufacturing to proceed with purchasing and creating any tooling or equipment needed for your build.
 You may think this step of procurement is coming late in the process, but it is important that you are 100% certain before financially committing to anything.